Baker Hughes says in preliminary merger talks with rival Halliburton

 An analyst who follows the company and did not want to be quoted said Halliburton could get the deal down with a mix of debt and equity and still maintain its investment rating.

-News of the talks sent shares of another services company, Weatherford International Plc, which has long been seen as vulnerable, up nearly 6 percent.
+News of the talks sent shares of another services company, Weatherford International Plc (WFT.N), which has long been seen as vulnerable, up nearly 6 percent.

 Baker Hughes shares were halted in New York Stock Exchange trading due to volatility.
 They later reopened and shot up 18 percent.
 Halliburton shares rose as much as 3.5 percent before trimming gains at the close.